goethe-tcs/tcs.uni-frankfurt.de/content/teaching/project-ideas.md

 All products generated in your projects are developed under an open-source license, and when they're ready will be publicly available.

 **More specific aspects of possible projects:**

-- Find or help develop a library for drawing, animating, and interacting with graphs, stacks, queues, etc..
+- Find or help develop a library for drawing, animating, and interacting with graphs, stacks, queues, etc.
 - Find suitable ways of visualizing a specific algorithm, compare it to previously existing visualizations from the literature and the web.
 - Develop a suitable language for specifying (a) which objects need to be drawn, (b) how they're to be updated over time, and (c) how to animate the objects.
 - Extract run-time data from real implementations and visualize this data effectively.
 - If you have experience with developing for VR/AR, I would be excited to try some algorithm visualizations in this setting.

 **Links to existing visualization projects.**

 - [University of San Francisco](https://www.cs.usfca.edu/~galles/visualization/Algorithms.html)

 ### Human-aligned artificial intelligence